 The stables were fair and large enough to house three scores of horses, although it had been long since such a number was accommodated.
-Sturdy pillars upheld the roof on either side of the gate to each stall, and connected to them were arched partitions of dark wood that divided one stall from the next, low enough to allow the horses a measure of interaction with their neighbours.
+Sturdy pillars upheld the roof on either side of the gate to each box, and connected to them were arched partitions of dark wood that divided one box from the next, low enough to allow the horses a measure of interaction with their neighbours.
 Narrow windows were cut into the walls at equal intervals to let the light in, and fitted to them were shutters that could be closed to keep out rain and cold.
-Slender lanterns hung from some beams in the ceiling, providing additional illumination when need arose.
+Slender lanterns hung from beams in the ceiling, providing additional illumination when need arose.

 Currently, the stables played host to the grey war-horses of the Swan Knights of Dol Amroth who had arrived in Minas Tirith two days earlier.
 In their presence, they hummed with brisk activity, becoming more busy and full of life than they had been in many a year.

 Seeing the stablehands go about their work, Idrin registered the lateness of the hour.
 She silently berated herself, once more gathering her skirts and making her way outside.

 The rest of the day was as brown and bleak as the morning that had preceded it, and the sun was veiled by muted clouds.
 Time and again disembodied cries could be heard from high above the seventh level: the winged beasts of Mordor had returned, circling the stone fortress like ominous harbingers of doom.